Real Online Poker for US Players

 - Poker tournaments: This format has the most rule, structure variations.
 The basis is that you buy in for a pile of chips and play until one player has them all.
 The bet sizes increase to ensure action.
 Usually, 10% of the field are paid, with the biggest prize going to the winner.

-A big appeal of online poker is the range of buy-ins available.
+A big appeal of the online poker real money USA sites is the range of buy-ins available.
 You can enjoy cash games where the blinds are pennies (as little as 1c / 2c or 2c / 5c).
 That means you can buy-in for a full stack for just $2.
 Most of the action is in the 5c / 10c to $1 / $2 blinds range.
 There are bigger buy-in games – especially at the 888/WSOP or PokerStars NJ.